 Spot Block Rebalancer:

 Falling back to On-Demand instances is a good contingency plan.
-However, this can result in unexpected or unplanned cost increase.
+However, this can result in unexpected or unplanned cost increases.
 Qubole’s Automated Spot Block management is opportunistic and monitors the spot market in real-time.
 Once the Spot Block nodes are available in the market again, Spot Block Rebalancer swaps these temporary on-demand nodes with Spot Block instances.

 Qubole proactively replaces a Spot Block node that is about to expire with a new Spot Block node.
 This will ensure that there is a required number of nodes in the cluster at any given point of time, and the cluster is not negatively impacted due to Spot Block node expiration.
 Once the new node joins the cluster, it will be ready to accept all the tasks that the Spot Block node going through graceful decommissioning would have accepted.